-Parents: We believe children are influenced by home, community, and a society in which attitudes toward Christian values are often challenged.
-Parents, the source from whom children and youth derive their values, entrust their children to the Catholic school to instruct, complement and intensify the education and formation begun in the home.
-We are called to assist these parents in fulfilling their obligation for the Christian formation and education of their child; therefore, it is the parents' responsibility to ensure that:
+We believe children are influenced by home, community, and a society in which attitudes toward Christian values are often challenged.
+Parents/guardians, the source from whom children and youth derives their values, entrust their children to the Catholic school to instruct, complement and intensify the education and formation begun in the home.
+We are called to assist these parents/guardians in fulfilling their obligation for the Christian formation and education of their child; therefore, it is the parents'/guardians' responsibility to ensure that:

-- Their child attends school regularly and on time. - Their child comes to school prepared to learn, having the necessary resources and supports. - They engage in the education process, forming a collaborative team consisting of parents, teacher, and student.
+- Their child attends school regularly and on time. - Their child comes to school prepared to learn, having the necessary resources and supports.